What Is an Op-Ed Article and How to Write One

 Here are six tips for writing an impactful and memorable op-ed piece:

-- Own the Opinion: This will generally be dictated by the client unless you've written for them a long time and are familiar with their opinions.
-Keep in mind, you need to know what the final outcome of the op-ed is and how you want to sway or reinforce the reader's thinking and beliefs.
+It will generally be dictated by the client unless you've written for them a long time and are familiar with their opinions.
+Keep in mind; you need to know what the outcome of the op-ed is and how you want to sway or reinforce the reader's thinking and beliefs.

 Just like in any other piece of writing, your reader is going to make a decision within just a few seconds whether or not the piece is worth reading.
 It's a good idea to start with a story that personalizes the issue.
 However, be brief and make sure the hook is relevant to the issue.
 For example, if you (or a family member) has witnessed a violent crime, and the op-ed supports gun control, you could briefly tell your story.

-- Aim Correctly: Again, this will sound familiar, because it's true for all writing.
+Again, this will sound familiar, because it's true for all writing.
 The mantra is, know your audience.
 Think of who reads the paper, who reads that section of the paper, and who reads about the issue you're addressing.
-This might entail decisions about the kinds of words you use (e. g., technical versus populist), or what kinds of stories you tell.
+It might entail decisions about the kinds of words you use (e. g., technical versus populist), or what kinds of stories you tell.
 It also means avoiding industry-speak because you don't want to be so narrow-focused you limit your audience too much.

 Opinions necessitate evidence and support.
 Whatever your stats and numbers and data have to say about your issue, work them into the article in an interesting and compelling way.
 You can't just be good with words.
 You need to back up your words